inlinestyle/lein-aggravate/README.md

 1. Implement Leiningen hook usage.

+2. Unit tests

-2. Add a compressor for `js`
+3. Add a compressor for `js`

-3. Learn to write better clojure
+4. Learn to write better clojure

-4. Learn to write better READMEs
+5. Learn to write better READMEs

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Ben Yelsey

 Distributed under the Eclipse Public License, the same as Clojure.